How Do I Deal with a Difficult Co-Parent?

 For starters, remember to accept that which you cannot change, and that includes your former spouse.
 As opposed to viewing the situation through a lens of them trying to intentionally make your life more difficult, look at it from their side if it’s feasible.
 Is there some way to improve the situation?
 If not, could changing up your schedule make life easier for you?

 In some cases, face to face conversations are too uncomfortable and may become confrontational if there are strong or bitter feelings involved.
 When you can’t amicably talk with the other parent, consider using alternative forms of communication like texting or perhaps use a calendar that you and the other parent can contribute to separately.

-This update is provided by the firm and Miami family law lawyers of Rafool, LLC.
+This update is provided by the Miami family law lawyers at Rafool, LLC.
 We have a strong reputation throughout Florida and we have numerous years of experience representing clients involved in complex divorce cases as well as other family law matters.
 Should you have any domestic or family issue, we are here to assist you by providing educated advice and skilled, professional advocacy.
-Call 305-567-9400 to speak with one of our family law attorneys Miami.
+Call 305-567-9400 to speak with one of our family law attorneys.